zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

 7. For debugging purposes, we recommend that you enable core dump on your Linux system.

 The Agora On-premise Recording SDK is integrated.

-## Next Steps

-Learn how to record by using the command line: [Record a Call](../../en/Recording/recording_cmd_cpp.md).
+You can choose either of the following ways to start recording:
+- [Record by command line](../../en/Recording/recording_cmd_cpp.md): Record a call by using the command line with Agora's demo.
+- [Record by API](../../en/Recording/recording_api_cpp.md): Record a call by calling the APIs.

+The command line and API methods implement the same recording functions.